Guillemsc/ImplementationSelector/README.md

 &nbsp;

-The classes that inherit from the base interface need to be marked as serializable with the System.Serializable attribute
+The classes that inherit from the base one need to be marked as serializable with the System.Serializable attribute.
 ```csharp
 [System.Serializable]
 public class AppleFood : IFood